websiteinspiration/bugsplat.rb/entries/2014-11-20-stripe-ruby-sslv3-deprecated.md

 ---
 title: "Stripe removed SSLv3 support.
-Here's how to fix the 401 errors."
+Here's how to fix the HTTP 401 errors."
 id: poodle
 tags: Stripe, Programming
 topic: Stripe
-description: "Here are three solutions to fixing 401 errors caused by Stripe removing SSLv3 support."
+description: "Here are three solutions to fixing HTTP 401 errors caused by Stripe removing SSLv3 support."
 ---

 On November 15th [Stripe deprecated SSLv3](https://stripe.com/blog/poodle) because of the POODLE vulnerability.
 On the whole, this has been a good and welcome change, because SSLv3 has been terrible for a very long time.

-The problem is that on some systems this causes backend API requests to start failing because their systems are unable to auto-negotiate TLSv1.2.
-There are three ways to help fix this:
+The problem is that on some systems this causes backend API requests to start failing with an error message from Stripe because they're unable to auto-negotiate TLSv1.2.

+Here are three ways to help fix this:

 ## 1. Upgrade Ruby